MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-register-devices.md

 # Register IoT devices

-In order for an appliance or other asset to become "smart" and connect to an IoT backend, it must have sensors that can take device readings and send that information to the cloud.
-We call these sensors IoT devices.
+In order for an appliance or other asset to become "smart" and connect to an IoT back end, it must have sensors that can take device readings and send that information to the cloud.
+We call these sensors *IoT devices*.

 Field technicians might need to interact with IoT devices in several ways:

-1. If a field technician is installing an entirely new asset like an air conditioner, and that air conditioner has an embedded IoT device or devices, they must register that device with the appropriate IoT backend in order for it to start working.
+- If a field technician is installing an entirely new asset like an air conditioner, and that air conditioner has an embedded IoT device or devices, they must register that device with the appropriate IoT back end in order for it to start working.

-2. Field technicians might need to service an existing asset, and then install a new IoT device that will start sending signals to an IoT backend.
+- Field technicians might need to service an existing asset, and then install a new IoT device that will start sending signals to an IoT back end.

-3. While onsite, a field technician might need to interact with and receive data from existing IoT devices in order to better troubleshoot their maintenance or repairs.
+- While onsite, a field technician might need to interact with and receive data from existing IoT devices in order to better troubleshoot their maintenance or repairs.

 In this article, we’re going to look at a few ways to register a new IoT device in Connected Field Service, and make sure that IoT device is associated with the correct customer asset in Field Service.
 While you can use [custom IoT providers with Connected Field Service](cfs-custom-iot-provider.md), we're going to use Azure IoT Hub in the following examples.